 Western offers a variety of counselling services and several mental health resources for students.
-If you or a friend are feeling overwhelmed, confused or unsure of your mental health state, please don't ignore it.
+If you or a friend are feeling overwhelmed, confused, or unsure of your mental health state, please don't ignore it.
 There are steps you can take to help yourself or help others.
 Western provides several on-campus health-related services to help engage in healthy living while pursuing your degree.
 For example, to support physical activity, all students receive membership in Western's Campus Recreation Centre.
-Further information regarding health and wellness-related services available to students may be found at http://www.health.uwo.ca/.
+See Health and Wellness for further information.

-If you are in emotional or mental distress should refer to Mental Health Support at Western http://www.uwo.ca/uwocom/mentalhealth/ for a complete list of options about how to obtain help.
+If you are in emotional or mental distress should refer to Mental Health Support at Western for a complete list of options about how to obtain help.
 For immediate help in the event of a crisis call 519.661.3030 (during class hours) or 519.433.2023 after class hours and on weekends.